-The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program

-of Studies, which is designed for those candidates entering the program with a master's degree plus 30 hours or an educational specialist degree.
+The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program of Studies, 14 which is designed for those candidates entering the program with a master's degree plus 30 hours or an educational specialist degree.
 This plan should be used with advice from the candidate's major professor.
 Courses on the plan may be scheduled during terms other those indicated.
 This possible plan reflects required core, research, and primary concentration coursework and is not an instructional leadership licensure program.

-EDLC /01 Leadership: Historical and 2
+EDLC 701 Leadership: Historical and

 Contemporary Perspectives 3

 EDEC 752 Qualitative Research: Theory

 and Design 3

-EDLC 702 9 3
+EDLC 702 Ethical and Social Considerations 3

 EDEC 751 Quantitative Research Procedures I 3

 EDEC 755 Dissertation Research and Design 3

-EDLC 821 Organizational Landscapes 3

 EDIL 860 Group Methods and Processes 3

 EDIL 861 Educational Finance 3

+EDIL 862 Research Trends in Instructional

+Leadership 3

 EDIL 866 Ethical Leadership and

 Decision Making 3

 EDIL 867 Political Structures and Governance 3

 EDIL 876 Advanced Educational Law:

 A Legal Perspective in Specific

 Areas 3

 EDLC 899 Independent Dissertation Research 15

-TOTAL HOURS 48 48
+TOTAL H OURS 48

-Six Terms or Two Years plus additional time the candidate may
+13 cr.
+T m v 1 11 11 1 1 1 1.
+1

-Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours)
+13 Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours)

-Curriculum and Instruction (EDCI) EDCI 869 Curriculum Leadership at
+Curriculum and Instruction (EDCI)

-EDC1 607 Curriculum Leadership at
+EDCI 869 Curriculum Leadership at

 the District Level 3

 EDCI 872 Trends and Issues in Educational

 Technology and Literacy 3

 EDCI 873 Perspective and Strategies

 in Teaching and Learning 3

 EDCI 874 Curricula for Literacy 3

 EDCI 877 Teacher Leadership 3

-Higher Education (EDHE)
+Higher Edu ucation (EDHE)

 EDHE 851 Higher Education: Theory,

 Foundations and Principles 3

 EDHE 852 College Candidate Development

 Theory 3

 EDHE 855 Law in Higher Education 3

 EDHE 854 Governance, Administration

 and Politics 3

 EDHE 856 Higher Education Finance 3

-Higher Education Concentration (HE)
+Higher Ed unation Concentration (HF)20